Gay Partner and Straight Partner

 1. Unconscious – (I don’t know I’m gay, straight or anything.
 I’m just a kid).
 The straight partner is also initially in this state.
 It is not even on the radar.
 Courtship, engagement, wedding and marriage are the things that fill the mind.

-2. Awareness awakens – (I’m different to the guys or girls around me.
+2. Awareness awakens – (I’m different from the guys or girls around me.
 I’m thinking about and finding myself attracted to the same sex.
 Could I be gay?)
 Research shows that the average age when people have this awareness is around 13-14 during puberty.
-That makes sense because it is of course a sexual orientation we are talking about.
-For some there is a period when they become aware but they don’t have a word for it.
-Some have this awareness even younger – particularly in hindsight they see how it was always the same gender that attracted them or got their attention in movies or that they were fascinated with same gender bodies instead of the opposite etc. For the straight partner at this stage there maybe thoughts, suspicions or questions that arise about their partners sexual orientation.
+That makes sense because it is, of course, a sexual orientation we are talking about.
+For some, there is a period when they become aware but they don’t have a word for it.
+Some have this awareness even younger – particularly in hindsight they see how it was always the same gender that attracted them or got their attention in movies or that they were fascinated with same gender bodies instead of the opposite etc. For the straight partner at this stage, there maybe thoughts, suspicions or questions that arise about their partner’s sexual orientation.

 4. Rejection of the gay self is the next phase.
-This can be like denial but we actively try and rid ourselves of this ‘terrible curse’ or ‘problem’.
+This can be like denial, but we actively try to rid ourselves of this ‘terrible curse’ or ‘problem’.
 This can involve ‘ex-gay’ programs, counselling, therapy or all manner of mental tricks to kill the gay self and its expression.
-We self-monitor our voice, gestures, what we wear, who we mix with….anything that might vaguely indentify us with the identity we are rejecting.
+We self-monitor our voice, gestures, what we wear, who we mix with….anything that might vaguely identify us with the identity we are rejecting.

 Want to share this article.
-Use the social media buttons below.
+Use the social media buttons.